 argument, and returns the relevant operator section:

-;;; Procedure: ;;; left-section ;;; Parameters: ;;; proc, A procedure with two parameters ;;; param1, The first parameter to that procedure ;;; Purpose: ;;; Fills in one parameter to proc. ;;; Produces: ;;; newproc, a new procedure with one parameter, param2 ;;; Preconditions: ;;; proc is a procedure with two parameters. ;;; param1 is of appropriate type for the first parameter of proc. ;;; Postconditions: ;;; newproc expects a parameter of the same type as the second ;;; parameter of proc. ;;; (newproc param) is the same as (proc param1 param2). (define left-section (lambda (proc param1) (lambda (expected) (proc param1 expected))))
+;;; Procedure: ;;; left-section ;;; Parameters: ;;; proc, A procedure with two parameters ;;; param1, The first parameter to that procedure ;;; Purpose: ;;; Fills in one parameter to the procedure. ;;; Produces: ;;; A new procedure with one parameter, param2, that applies proc ;;; to param1 and param2. ;;; Preconditions: ;;; proc is a procedure with two parameters. ;;; param1 is of appropriate type for the first parameter of proc. ;;; Postconditions: ;;; The result procedure expects a parameter of the same type as ;;; the second parameter of proc. (define left-section (lambda (proc param1) (lambda (expected) (proc param1 expected))))

 So we could define

 (lambda (whatever) (eq? 'n/a whatever)) as

 To filter a list is to examine each of its elements in turn, retaining some for a new list while eliminating others.
 For instance, given a list of integers, the following procedure filters it to remove the negative ones: